makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "Yeesh, childhood's hard enough as is, without that."
 Perhaps sensing the tenseness in the fox, Malina shifted the subject. "'Marguerite'?
 Is your family French?"

 "Oh goodness no," Sélène laughed.
 "We're from here, via the east coast, and I think England before that.
 Mom was crazy, though, and really wanted to have been from France.
-'Sélène' isn't really a French name, not like 'Selena' or 'Celine'.
+'Sélène' isn't even really a French name, not like 'Selena' or 'Celine'.
 My mom thought the extra accent made it sound more French, but now I just mean 'lunar'.
 She lived in a fantasy."

 Malina gave the fox an appraising look.
 "You don't look much like a moon, dear."